aaronamano/aaronamano/README.md

 ## What's up, I'm Aaron 👋
 cs @ umich dearborn 2028 〽️

 I'm a chill guy who loves to help other people that are in need.
-Currently, I'm interested in working with AI and backend infrastructure.
+Currently, I'm interested in AI and backend infrastructure.

 ## ⚡ What I do on my freetime
 - play piano 🎹